 - Preheat oven to 375 degrees then spray a 7x5x2" baking pan (or similar size baking pan) with nonstick spray and set aside.
 Add peach slices, maple syrup, gluten-free flour, and cinnamon to a medium-sized bowl then mix with a spatula to combine.
 Scrape into prepared baking dish then set aside.

 - Add sugar and softened butter to the bowl then whisk until smooth, 30 seconds.
 Add egg white and vanilla then whisk until smooth.
-Add gluten-free flour, baking powder, and salt then switch to a spatula and stir until the flour is just incorporated.
-Scoop the mixture over the fruit then sprinkle with a little additional cinnamon and sugar.
+Add gluten free flour, baking powder, and salt then switch to a spatula and stir until the flour is just incorporated.
+Scoop the mixture evenly over the fruit then sprinkle with a little additional cinnamon and sugar.

-- Place a baking sheet onto the lowest oven rack to catch any overflow then bake cobbler for 22-26 minutes or until topping is light golden brown.
+- Place baking pan on top of a baking sheet in case of overflow then bake for 22-26 minutes or until topping is light golden brown.
 Let cool for 10-15 minutes then scoop and serve with ice cream, if desired.

-- To easily peel peaches: score an "X" onto the bottom of the peaches then drop into boiling water for 30 seconds, or until peel can be easily peeled back.
+- To easily peel peaches: score an "X" onto the bottom of the peaches then slide into a pot of boiling water for 30 seconds, or until peel starts to peel away.
 Let cool for a few minutes then peel and slice.

-- I used King Arthur Gluten-Free Measure for Measure Flour
+- I like King Arthur Gluten-Free Measure for Measure Flour

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.